 Yesterday, the U.S. Supreme Court issued a ruling that will help protect manufacturers against far-reaching federal land use restrictions.
-The NAM’s Manufacturers’ Center for Legal Action (MCLA) filed an amicus brief in the case—Weyerhaeuser v.
+The National Association of Manufacturers’ (NAM) Manufacturers’ Center for Legal Action (MCLA) filed an amicus brief in the case—Weyerhaeuser v.
 United States Fish and Wildlife Service.
 The case involves the U.S. Fish and Wildlife Service’s (FWS) designation under the Endangered Species Act of 1,544 acres of private property in Louisiana as “critical habitat” for an endangered species of frog.

 Owners of land designated as critical habitat face major federal restrictions on the use of their land and typically a significant reduction in their property’s value.
 With more than 1,500 different birds, mammals, amphibians, fish, plants and insects currently listed as either endangered or threatened, any land, infrastructure or factory site located within a species’ critical habitat could be impacted.
 The costs to individual businesses can reach into the millions of dollars.

 The U.S. Supreme Court granted review to answer two questions: (1) whether the Endangered Species Act prohibits designation of private land as unoccupied critical habitat that is neither “habitat” nor essential to species conservation; and (2) whether an agency decision not to exclude an area from critical habitat because of the economic impact of designation is subject to judicial review.
 The MCLA’s brief supported the landowner on both questions.